 1994 (March) - The Versatec electrostatic printing service is retired.
 The Versatec printers used a long, continuous roll of paper that was periodically removed and separated into individual printouts.
 This required an operator to separate the individual printouts with a razor blade, "rolling" the printout, and filing each for pickup.

-1994 (July 1) - The "LCD" Cyber 205 supercomputer is powered down at 9:45am (Friday).
+1994 (July 1) - The "LCD" Cyber 205 supercomputer is powered down at 9:45am (a Friday).

 1994 (Fall) – The first Residential Network (ResNet) on the Purdue campus is enabled in the Hillenbrand Hall residence hall using Data-over-Voice (DOV) modems.
 Connections speeds of 9600 baud provided internet access to each student dorm room.